 Although a pedigree breed, the UK Kennel Club do not currently recognize the Hokkaido Ken due to the very small population within the United Kingdom.
 They are recognized by the FCI (Fédération cynologique international).

 The Hokkaido is relatively healthy, apart from a high rate of Collie Eye Anomaly.
 This is a hereditary condition that can cause impaired vision or blindness.
 It affects around 1/3rd of all Hokkaido Ken.
-Other conditions that have been noted in the breed are skin allergies, seizures, PICA, and heart murmurs.
+Other conditions that have been noted in the breed are seizures, PICA, and heart murmurs.

 If you have photos of your Hokkaido Ken that you would be happy for us to feature here, please send us an email with your photos: info@nihonken.co.uk!
 Photos need to be of good quality, taken outdoors, preferably without people in them.
 We would love to feature your dogs!